Skin checks in Australia – why it should be a priority?

 Skin cancer in Australia

 If you've had skin cancer before, spent a lot of time in the sun, or have fair skin or lots of moles, keeping an eye on your skin health is important.
 Catching skin cancer early can lead to early treatment and a better prognosis so getting regular check-ups is important, especially for those at higher risk.
-Doing self-examinations between professional visits can help you to spot concerning skin changes early.Getting a referral online
+Doing regular self-examinations between your professional physical visits is crucial.
+Follow the ABCDE rule of melanoma detection: look for spots with Asymmetry, irregular Borders, uneven Colours, a Diameter larger than a pencil eraser, or any spot that is Evolving (changing) over time.

 Reference